-It’s about getting inputs and comments from people inside your business.
-Their evaluation of the creative gives you a steer on what people outside the business (i.e. customers) will think.
+It gathers inputs and comments from people inside your business.
+Their evaluation of the creative gives you an idea what people outside the business (i.e. customers) will think.
 You gather creative feedback to make the creative work better.

 Feedback is important.
 It helps you identify what’s working and what isn’t.
 This helps your creative work be more distinctive, relevant and engaging and connect better with customers.

 Creativity - Deliver a business goal with a target audience

 Don’t forget what creative work is for.
 It’s there to deliver a business goal with your target audience.
 The business goal will be a change in customer attitude or behaviour which leads to more sales.

 The target audience is a specific group of customers, not every customer.
 This is important.
 The more targeted your creative, the better the impact it’ll have.